Counting geodesics on prime-order $k$-differentials: Introduction

 \subsection{Acknowledgments}

 The author is grateful for her advisor, Ben Dozier, for suggesting this problem and for his time and mentorship throughout the project.
-The author extends special thanks to Paul Apisa for many helpful conversations and John Rached for helpful conversations and thorough comments on the draft.
-The author also thanks Samuel Grushevsky for helpful conversations.
+The author extends special thanks to Paul Apisa for many helpful conversations and John Rached for helpful conversations and comments on the draft.
+The author also thanks Dawei Chen, Samuel Grushevsky, and Alex Wright for helpful comments and conversations.